Madaniarias/Project_2/README.md

 ### RAW DATA PLOTTING + AVERAGE (TEMPERATURE)

-**Fig 6.**　The figure shows the explanation of each step for the flow diagram used to getting the code from server data during the 48 hours requiered for the project.
+**Fig 8.**　The figure shows the explanation of each step for the flow diagram used to getting the code from server data during the 48 hours requiered for the project.

 ## Prototypes
-## Protoypes

 ###